The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 Carlton Gardens, Carlton

 The red, orange, and purple hues of Carlton Gardens is perhaps one of the most instantly recognisable sights of Melbourne in autumn.
-Enjoy some of Victoria's best autumn foliage as it falls from Grand Allee of old-growth European trees along the garden's walks.
-The World Heritage Site features conifers, palms, evergreens, and—most significantly for fall foliage lovers—deciduous trees.
+Enjoy some of Victoria's very best autumn foliage as it falls from the Grand Allee of old-growth European trees along the garden's walks.
+This World Heritage Site features conifers, palms, evergreens, and—most significantly for fall foliage lovers—deciduous trees.
 Discover 64 acres of kaleidoscopic crimson, orange, and purple autumnal colours.
 For the best Instagramming, stroll down the Grand Allee avenue of European trees with the stunning Hochgurtel Fountain and Royal Exhibition Buildings in the background.

 Fitzroy Gardens, East Melbourne

 Fitzroy Gardens is the spot for you if you want a glimpse of Melbourne's autumn show during your lunch break or don't want to travel too far outside the city.
-Mature elm trees line these gardens and they put on a spectacle of colour in the heritage-listed gardens that are located right outside the CBD.
+Mature elm trees line these gardens and they put on a spectacle of colour in the heritage-listed gardens right outside the CBD.
 There are 26 hectares of gardens to stroll through and enjoy.
 Kids will have a great time visiting the KereKere Green cafe, conservatory, Cooks' Cottage, model Tudor village, fairy tree, and dinosaur-themed playground, as well as skipping through avenues of tall elm trees falling their colourful leaves.
 It’s also the ideal setting for a picnic with the family or friends.

 Royal Botanic Gardens, Melbourne